axil/numpy-data-types/content/numpy_data_types.rst

 * `np.intp` is np.int32 on 32bit python but np.int64 on 64bit python, ≈ssize_t in C, used in Cython as a type for pointers.

-Occasionally it happens that some of the values in the array display anomalous behavior or missing and you want to process the array without deleting them (eg there's some valid data in other columns).
+Occasionally it happens that some values in the array display anomalous behavior or missing, and you want to process the array without deleting them (eg there's some valid data in other columns).

 You can't put None there because it doesn't fit in the consecutive np.int64 values and also because 1+None is an unsupported operation.